shahzebimam/retail-sales-data-platform/README.md

 The pipeline generates:

 - `clean_sales` - Validated and enriched sales data
-- `rejected_sales` - Rejected records with validation details
+- `rejected_sales` - Rejected records with validation errors
 - `currency_conversion_log` - Currency conversion audit information
-- `error_log` - Error details and timestamps
+- `error_log` - Error details

+## Target Data Load

+The cleaned and enriched data and rejected records are loaded into Databricks target tables using the processed pipeline outputs.

+Target tables include:

+- `clean_sales_target`
+- `rejected_sales_target`
+- `currency_conversion_log_target`
+- `etl_error_log_target`

+The target data was validated using record counts, duplicate checks and source-to-target reconciliation.

+For the provided sample data:

+- Source records: 19
+- Valid records: 11
+- Rejected records: 8
+- Target clean records: 11
+- Target rejected records: 8

+The reconciliation confirms that the source records are accounted for as valid or rejected records.

 ## SQL Database Design